Matthew-Hurrell/gear-addict/README.md

 ![Gear Addict Site Structure](readme/images/gear-addict-site-structure.png)

 The site structure for the Gear Addict application was kept relatively simple and user-friendly to avoid confusion.
-The main site nav bar and footer nav are present on every page of the site, to allow for easy access to site navigation.
+The main site nav bar and footer nav are present on every page of the site to allow for easy access to site navigation.
 Non-authenticated users have limited access to pages within the site, and this is reflected in the changing state of the nav menus.
 Non logged in users only have access to the home, latest, rig detail, other user profiles and log-in / sign-up auth pages.
 Authenticated users can access the add rig / gear forms as well as the feed, gear, rigs, saved, user profile page and sign-out functionality.

 [Back to top](<#contents>)